The Critically-Acclaimed Production of

 The hour-and-a-half staged show features the southern congregational songs* from the first half of the twentieth century performed by a 15-member vocal ensemble with live instruments, very much in keeping with what might have been heard here in this building’s first years.
 At times, you will be invited to join the singing of familiar favorites.

 You’ll hear quality arrangements of several well-known hymns and gospel songs as well as some less-familiar tunes which enjoyed great popularity at another time in our rich history of congregational singing – especially in the southern United States.

 This is not exactly a concert… it’s not a sing-along… it’s not just a show with a plot or story-line.
 Waxahachie’s Old Fashioned Singing is unique in its format and its setting.
 Our goal is to be musical, historical, spiritual – and great fun!

-The onstage cast is made up primarily of auditioned singers and musicians from Ellis County and contiguous counties in North Texas... with a few from further away, one even Louisiana!
+The onstage cast is made up primarily of auditioned singers and musicians from Ellis County and contiguous counties in North Texas... with a few from further away, two even Louisiana!

 You’re seated on a slatted bench in a wood-covered room; the side-panels have been raised, and a cool breeze blows in from the west.
 A ceiling fan hums overhead, and you may find yourself using a ‘funeral fan’ for the first time in a long time.